StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 > Rewards will show in the right panel

-The Stratify Toolbox takes a new approach to **flashing and debugging microcontrollers**.
+The Stratify Toolbox takes a new approach to **flashing and debugging microcontrollers** for development, testing, and production programming.

 - **NO software to install!** It works on ***any*** device with a command-line
 - **Super-easy** wifi setup using the touch display